 Traditional Undergraduate Students

-Undeclared Students: During your first-year, you will be advised by a staff member who will assist you in declaring your major and who will also serve as your Freshman Seminar Instructor.
+Undeclared Students: During your first semester, you will be advised by a staff member who will assist you in declaring your major and who will also serve as your Freshman Seminar Instructor.
 If you remain undeclared into your sophomore year, you will be reassigned to a Senior Academic Advisor in the Advisement Office.
 Once you officially declare your major before the end of your sophomore year, you will be reassigned to a faculty member from your major.
 All students must declare at least one major by the end of their sophomore year.

-Athletes: In addition to your Faculty Advisor, you will also be advised by an Athletic advisor to ensure that you make academic process, meet the NCAA Eligibility Guidelines, and minimize the number of class/game conflicts during the season of competition.
+Athletes: In addition to your Faculty Advisor, you will also be advised by an Athletic advisor to ensure that you make the academic process, meet the NCAA Eligibility Guidelines, and minimize the number of class/game conflicts during the season of competition.

 All Adult-Undergraduate students are advised by an academic advisor housed in the Advisement office from matriculation to graduation.
 Professional advisors are available by e-mail and by appointment in-person or by phone.
 She is a resource to all areas of registration, academic progress, declaring/changing a major, understanding the the core curriculum, policies, and overall plans towards graduation.